Help.html CloudPrompt Help — Get Started & FAQs

 • Pin up to 3 prompts total.

-• Great for "daily drivers" you reuse constantly.
+• Pinned prompts always appear at the top — great for "daily drivers" you reuse constantly.

 Use Templates (with variables)